solita/solita.github.com/_posts/2016-07-04-10-thing-that-make-development-process-awesome.md

 ## 10 Weekly code review sessions

 Since our project is relatively big, it has become clear that none of the six developers have a complete low-level understanding of the whole system.
 Furthermore, code intended for re-use might not always be easy to find.
 To fix this problem, we aim to have a code reviewing session every Friday.
 In this session, which usually takes 1 to 2 hours, everyone is expected to introduce changes he has made in the codebase during the current week.
-This, in addition to regular daily Scrum meetings, helps to share knowledge on what others have been doing and what changes has been made.
+This, in addition to regular daily Scrum meetings, helps us to share knowledge on what others have been doing and what changes have been made.
 And of course, who does not enjoy sharing discussion on all things coding with one's beloved teammates.

 ## Conclusion